PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 [Alexey Komissarouk](https://alexeymk.com/), former head of growth engineering at [MasterClass](https://www.masterclass.com/), has seen it all.
 He grew Masterclass xyz...

 Alexey shared his advice with us on how to get your growth team winning again.
-Here are the key takeaways:
+Here are the key problems to investigate:

 ## Problem 1: Your team is moving too slowly